ilpav12/msfs-g3000-electronic-checklist/README.md

 In the Longitude Normal and Abbreviated Procedures are available.
 The source of the procedures is the official Garmin Checklist [GCL file](https://ww2.txtav.com/TechnicalPublications/Downloads/MFDCheckLists?Brand=Cessna).

+### Control Bindings

+The plugin supports the following control bindings via H Events:

+- `AS3000_Electronic_Checklist_[index]_Push` to open the checklist pane at the specified index if closed or to interact with the checklist at the specified index if open.
+- `AS3000_Electronic_Checklist_[index]_Push_Long` to close the checklist pane if open and restore the previously opened pane if any.
+- `AS3000_Electronic_Checklist_[index]_Scroll_Up` to scroll up the checklist at the specified index.
+- `AS3000_Electronic_Checklist_[index]_Scroll_Down` to scroll down the checklist at the specified index.

+where `[index]` is a number from 1 to 4 corresponding to a controllable pane:

+- 1: Left PFD.
+- 2: Left MFD.
+- 3: Right MFD.
+- 4: Right PFD.

 ## Contributors

 Feel free to open issues or send pull requests.